SJTU-IPADS/gnnlab/README.md

 # FGNN: A Factored System For Sample-based GNN Training Over GPUs

-FGNN (previously named SamGraph) is a factored system for sample-based GNN training over GPUs.
-FGNN adopts a factored design for multiple GPUs, where each GPU is dedicated to the task of graph sampling or model training.
+FGNN (previously named SamGraph) is a factored system for sample-based GNN training over GPUs, where each GPU is dedicated to the task of graph sampling or model training.
 It accelerates both tasks by eliminating GPU memory contention.
-Furthermore, FGNN embodies a new pre-sampling based caching policy (PreSC) that takes both sampling algorithms and GNN datasets into account, showing an efficient and robust caching performance.
+Furthermore, FGNN embodies a new pre-sampling based caching policy that takes both sampling algorithms and GNN datasets into account, showing an efficient and robust caching performance.

 [TOC]